 They may be responsible for a large variety of physical symptoms that include, but are not limited to pain.

-“Latent” trigger points can cause fatigue and weakness to the involved muscle(s); however, they do not cause pain or other symptoms.
+Latent trigger points can cause tension, fatigue and weakness to the involved muscle(s); however, they do not produce pain or other symptoms.

 Every day I receive many questions from my clients.

 My job is to answer them as honestly and accurately as possible, sighting facts from trusted sources… and advising my client when I include my personal opinions/beliefs in an answer.

 One question that stands out from the usual –

 My personal belief/opinion is that it IS a proven therapy.

 I’ve studied the Travell & Simons Trigger Point Therapy Manuals (for more than 10 years) and have applied their seminal work into my practice; the results are virtually identical to what Travell and Simons found in their studies.

 - It means that referral patterns are predictable.

 - MTrPs and the taut bands they cause can be palpated (not all, but many of them).